×

 • Sanskrit is spoken as a national language in: India.

 You will also get to know the continents where Dutch and Sanskrit speaking countries lie.
-Based on the number of people that speak these languages, the position of Dutch language is 48 and position of Sanskrit language is not available.
+Based on the number of people that speak these languages, the position of Dutch language is 48 and position of Sanskrit language is 23.
 Find all the information about these languages on Dutch and Sanskrit.

 Dutch and Sanskrit Language History